iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 Two problems are considered equivalent when their global optima can be seamlessly mapped back and forth.

-As seen before, there are only two possible activation patterns in the one-dimensional case (a single neuron can either activate all the positive data points and none of the negative, or the opposite), but close to $$2^n$$ when the data dimension is higher.
+As seen before, there are only two *interesting* possible activation patterns in the one-dimensional case (a single neuron can either activate all the positive data points and none of the negative, or the opposite), but there are close to $$2^n$$ _interesting_ patterns when the data dimension is higher.
+An activation pattern is interesting if there exist a non-zero vector that can respect the constraints and in fine, the activation pattern.

 The (unique) optimal loss of the convex problem \eqref{eq:thecvx} with all possible activation patterns(for fixed data) $$D_i$$ is the best loss any non-convex network can reach.
 The following sections are dedicated to understanding why adding more neurons than there are activation patterns will not improve the loss.

-However, if we only consider a subset of all patterns, the convex problem corresponds to a local optimum of the non-convex network.
+However, if we only consider a subset of all patterns, the convex problem will in general corresponds to a local optimum of the non-convex network.
 Indeed, it is not as expressive as before.
 This would either correspond to a non-convex network with not enough neurons, or with too many neurons concentrated in the same regions.

-Let us see this through the same example with one-dimensional data.
+To explore this idea, we go back to one-dimensional data.

 #### 1-D EXAMPLE, ONE NEURON